Győri ETO Futsal Club

 Győri ETO Futsal Club is a Hungarian futsal club from Győr, that plays in the Nemzeti Bajnokság I.

 History

 Founded in 2006 as Unihall FC, the team entered the second division in its inaugural year and immediately won promotion to the top division.
 In 2008 banking company Duna Takarék joined the club as a naming sponsor, and with their support ETO reached the NB I playoffs first time in their history.
 Building on that success, the team further strengthened their squad for the following year and finally went to win the title in 2010.
 They also collected the Hungarian cup and Hungarian supercup title, thus becoming one of the most dominant sides in the domestic futsal just in a few years.

-Currently, the team is officially known as Rába ETO Futsal Club due to sponsorship reasons.
+The club ceased to exist on July 1, 2018 without a legal successor.